2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 If you can avoid consolidation while maintaining substantial UTXOs, that's ideal.
 To do this, optimize your acquisition methods.
 If you buy your bitcoins in DCA, try to space out your one-off purchases as much as possible to consolidate value over fewer UTXOs.
 It will be easier to manage a one-off purchase of €1,000 every 2 months, rather than a purchase of €120 every week.
 This minimizes the number of UTXOs generated and simplifies wallet management, preserving your confidentiality.

-If you find yourself needing to consolidate your bitcoins, give preference to consolidating UTXOs from the same source first.
+If you need to consolidate your bitcoins, prioritize consolidating UTXOs from the same source first.
 For example, merging 10 UTXOs from a single platform will affect your confidentiality less than mixing 5 UTXOs from platform A with 5 UTXOs from platform B. If consolidation of various sources is unavoidable, try to separate them according to their characteristics.
 For example, group together UTXOs acquired via KYC in one transaction, and those obtained via P2P in another.

 In any case, don't forget that any consolidation inevitably entails a loss of confidentiality.
 Carefully assess the need for this operation and its potential impact on your privacy, taking into account the CIOH.